A Slovenian culinary project, which equals affordable fancy food.

 All restaurants that participate are invited to do so by the food critic Uroš Mencingar after he visits and reviews them.
 He seems to know what he’s about, because restaurant week is getting increasingly successful.
 The restaurants are supposed to be the best in Slovenia and range from fancy slow dining to more hearty, comfort food or exotic options, so there’s something for everyone.

 Restaurant week runs twice per year for 10 days, even though it is called a week, and has been running for a few years now.
 In autumn 2019 there were 100 participating restaurants and the price for one meal was 19 eur, excluding drinks, but they offer an accompanying wine selection or additional courses if you want to go the extra mile.
 The menus are posted online in advance so you can pick and choose where to go and reservations are mandatory.
 You need to book a spot as soon as possible, because they usually fill up quite fast.
+Since restaurant week happens twice per year, I really recommend it if you’re ever in Slovenia at the right time. 🙂 In fact, you should probably plan your visit around this if you’re a foodie, as this is the right time to visit and enjoy some fancy food.

 Here’s the menu photographed on the cover photo that I’ve tried to translate into English to give you a sense of the fanciness we got on our plates: